rChimisso/E1P-Prolog/README.md

 #

 ## Library interface
-This library provides 3 methods: 1 parser and 2 utilities.
+This library provides 3 predicates: 1 parser and 2 utilities.

 uri_parse/2, the parser, takes care of parsing any given string and instantiating the matching URI, also working with already partially or fully